Texas Data Privacy and Security Act (TDPSA): Everything you need to know

 3. Data Subject Rights

-- Right to Access: Individuals can request access to their personal data held by a business.
+- Request access to their personal data held by a business (Right to Access).

-- Right to Data Portability: Individuals can request their data in a portable format to transfer it to another service provider.
+- Request their data in a portable format to transfer to another service provider (Right to Data Portability).

 4. Consent Requirements